Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Implementation Procedure

 \subsection{Feeder Evaluation}

 This subsection outlines the methodology (depicted pictorially in Fig. \ref{fig: methodology}) that is used to evaluate a distribution feeder's EV hosting capacity.
 The procedure is segmented into three distinct levels: \textit{Feeder}, \textit{Transformer}, and \textit{Scenario}, with each representing a progressive stage in the evaluation process.
-The evaluation begins at the Feeder Level, where each transformer within the feeder is initialized with its corresponding historical AMI data.
+The evaluation begins at the Feeder Level, where each transformer within the feeder is initialized with its corresponding historical consumption data derived from household AMI records. .
 A specific month is selected for the evaluation to account for the variability in consumption levels across different days.
 This stage sets the foundation for more detailed analyses in the subsequent levels.

 At the Transformer Level, the focus narrows down to the individual transformer.
 For each transformer, essential attributes such as its rated capacity and the maximum number of EVs it should support are determined.
 Additionally, daily load profiles for the designated month are extracted.
 This process is repeated for every transformer in the feeder.